pacokwon/obsidian-lds-scriptures-plugin/README.md

 ![holland-quote](assets/images/Screenshot%202024-07-14%20at%2010.08.09 PM.png)

-Language support for conferenct talks comes directly from the language the talk quote was selected from, or you can manually change the "lang=eng" section of the URL to the corresponding value for your desired language.
+Language support for conference talks comes directly from the language the talk quote was selected from, or you can manually change the "lang=eng" section of the URL to the corresponding value for your desired language.
+The language is not affected by the language selected under the plug-in settings.

 ![holland-bul-suggestion](assets/images/Screenshot%202024-07-14%20at%2010.11.02 PM.png)